 It’s important to also define customer service in two ways.
 The first form is customer service for the shipment end user.
 RPA is able to handle status inquiries, complaints, returns management authorizations, and more.

-On the other hand, RPA can be leveraged by freight management partners, including brokers, forwarders, and other logistics service providers to measure performance of team members, reduce delays in booking freight by allowing automation to take control, and saving resources.
+On the other hand, RPA in supply chain can be leveraged by freight management partners, including brokers, forwarders, and other logistics service providers.
+RPA can measure performance of team members, reduce delays in booking freight, and conserve resources.

-It all adds up to more efficient processes and standardized processes that apply dynamic rulesets and algorithms to share data between supply chain partners and build more value.
+It all adds up to more efficient and standardized processes.
+Dynamic rulesets and algorithms share data between supply chain partners and build more value.

 Draw on the Potential of RPA in Supply Chain Management Now

-RPA in supply chain and transportation management will only continue to grow in value and use in the modern supply chain.
+RPA in supply chain management continues to grow in value and use in the modern supply chain.

-As the global supply chain moves closer to a state of full automation and maximum optimization, the ability to apply RPA in transportation will further become a competitive differentiator.
-But first organizations need to implement a comprehensive transportation management platform, such as the MercuryGate platform, to be ready.
+As the global supply chain moves closer to a state of full automation and maximum optimization, the ability to apply RPA in transportation becomes a competitive differentiator.